 What to Do After a Tornado

 Call 911 if you are in immediate danger.

 Watch out for fallen power lines and stay away from damaged areas.

 Tune in to local TV and radio for officials' announcements.

 Help injured or trapped persons; give first aid when appropriate.

 If you smell gas, do not turn on any appliances or switches.
-This includes using phones, flashlights, or a cell phone.
+This includes using telephones, flashlights, or a mobile phone.

 Clean up spilled medicines, bleaches, gasoline, or other flammable liquids immediately.
-Leave the buildings if you smell gas or chemical fumes.
+Leave the building if you smell gas or chemical fumes.

 Take pictures of the damage to your home and its contents — for insurance purposes.

 The City works closely with the National Weather Service to monitor severe weather threats that could affect the five boroughs.
 The City uses several forms of media to alert the public in an emergency, including Notify NYC, the City of New York's official emergency communications program.